A War You Cannot Win: Reception

-The album peaked at number 13 on the U.S. Billboard 200 and 13 on the Canadian Billboard Albums.

 The album was met with generally positive reviews, Rick Florino writing for Artists Direct gave the album a perfect score stating “Every element has been enhanced here from the vocals to the solos.
 In essence, it's the perfect hard rock, metal, or whatever-you-want-to-call-it heavy record.
 A War You Cannot Win sees All That Remains emerge victorious as leaders of the new guard with one of the best albums of 2012.”
 Chad Bowar writing for Loudwire gave the album a positive review stating “A War You Cannot Win’ is packed with catchy singles and a polished production from Killswitch Engage’s Adam D. that will appeal to the mainstream.
 There’s also an ample supply of aggression and heaviness to satisfy metalheads.
 The combination should make it a very successful album.“ He did add “By the last third of the album, there are a few misses.”

+Cryptic Rock gave the album a 3/5 claiming "If you are a fan of heavier metal versus the melodic, A War You Cannot Win is a perfect balance of both done just right to quench your metal lust.
+Phillip Labonte does not disappoint his fans with his performance here.
+If you like harsh vocals mixed with a little bit of clean, this album is for you."
+Holly Wright of Metal Hammer was critical of the album stating "There are some highlights; You Can’t Fill My Shadow, is both tight and atmospheric, Stand Up’s air-punching power.
+Choppy riffs occasionally bolster the momentum but the album is mostly chaff that borders on teen fan fodder."
+A reviewer from Ultimate Guitar credited the instrumentation adding "It seems like they have found their sound and sticked with it, in my opinion, it works.
+Memorable riffs, memorable choruses and well placed breakdowns make the album what it is."

+Gregory Heaney of AllMusic praised the band's change in style stating "What makes All That Remains special is that they've managed to make not having a niche their specialty, a rarity in a genre as stratified as heavy metal.
+As confident as ever, the band smoothly shifts from the driving, metalcore thrash of opening tracks "Down Thru the Ages" and You Can't Fill My Shadow" into the more anthemic, arena ready-rock of "Stand Up" without missing a beat."

+Despite the generally favorable reviews and radio success the album seen, as time has gone on lead singer Phil Labonte his been critical of the album claiming it "sucked".
+In a 2014 interview with Revolver he stated "It was mostly me.
+I think I could have done better.
+I could have had stuff that was a little more compelling -- especially in some of the heavier songs.
+So I wasn't super-pumped about it."